LyonDataViz/MOS5.5-Dataviz/README.md

 ---
 📅 **For next class (24/01/2020)**

-* CODE: Submit your blockbuilder for scatterplot matrix [submit here](https://docs.google.com/forms/d/e/1FAIpQLSdcv-t-feJ6_BG0I326ymeF7YCK8gltbGvsdMecKCUcwyv77g/viewform)
+* CODE: Submit your blockbuilder for scatterplot matrix [submission form](https://docs.google.com/forms/d/e/1FAIpQLSdcv-t-feJ6_BG0I326ymeF7YCK8gltbGvsdMecKCUcwyv77g/viewform)
 * CODE: Extend the line chart using the [`stocks.csv`](data/stocks.csv) where each line is a different symbol (and a different color).
-BONUS: add a title, legend and interactivity (e.g. tooltip, show time points, etc.) [submit here](https://docs.google.com/forms/d/e/1FAIpQLSdcv-t-feJ6_BG0I326ymeF7YCK8gltbGvsdMecKCUcwyv77g/viewform)
+BONUS: add a title, legend and interactivity (e.g. tooltip, show time points, etc.) [submission form](https://docs.google.com/forms/d/e/1FAIpQLSdcv-t-feJ6_BG0I326ymeF7YCK8gltbGvsdMecKCUcwyv77g/viewform)

 * PROJECT: Describe datasets for your project, mechanism to collect the data and expected model (as a table, use Excel).
 Add more informations:
   * Project full name, project description and members names